 The area under the curve or cumulative distribution can be expressed in terms of the error function erf, which has the mean μ and the variance σ.

-Erf can be calculated with a numerical approximation, and we use the same approach to calculate the chance to outperform:
+Erf can be calculated with a numerical approximation, and we incorporate the same approach to for calculating chance to outperform:

 (Source: O'Connell, Aaron.
 “The Math of Split Testing Part 2: Chance of Being Better”)